-Charges, in accordance with section 5.1.8 or section 5.1.9, shall apply to all lands and/ or premises within the council area where waste services are, or can be made available.
+Charges shall apply to all lands and/ or premises within the council area where waste services are, or can be made available.
 Services shall be provided in all cases sufficient to cater for the quantity and types of wastes generated at each premises.